MUTX Documentation

 MCP

-Can I run MCP remotely?
+Can I run Link remotely?

 Yes, using HTTP mode:

-mutx-mcp --mode http --bind 0.0.0.0:8000
+mutx-link serve --mode http --bind 0.0.0.0:8000

 The MCP endpoint is /mcp and the health endpoint is /health.

-What still requires human approval?
+What requires human approval?

 approval.